 - Provide access to accounts, databases, users, and permissions.

 - Can't be used to provide granular access to containers and documents.

 - Are created during the creation of an account.

 Each account consists of two keys: a primary key and secondary key.
 The purpose of dual keys is so that you can regenerate, or roll keys, providing continuous access to your account and data.

 Primary/secondary keys come in two versions: read-write and read-only.
-The read-only keys only allow read operations on the account, but do not provide access to read permissions resources.
+The read-only keys only allow read operations on the account, but don't provide access to read permissions resources.